 SMARTfit™ equipment that is available in school and community settings provide adolescents with the opportunity to progress with sensory integration programs in a setting with peers.
 Studies of Out of School Time (OST) programs have demonstrated that it is meaningful for youth to engage in activities with their peer groups (Cater, Machtmes, & Fox, 2013, p.
 8; Deschenes, Little, Grossman, & Arbreton, 2011, p.
 7).

 One benefit of SMARTfit™ when planning for teens is its quality of being “highly customizable for the individual or group training.
 This allows the therapist, teacher or instructor to modify and adjust the activity in multiple ways to fit the needs of the individual or group” (Multisensory Fitness Inc., 2014, p.
 7).
 This benefit helps to address concerns related to adolescent retention in exercise and/or therapy programs.

 A Boys and Girls Club in North Carolina reports that girls who would otherwise spend time “hanging-out” have self-selected to join the SMARTfit physical education programs.
 This same club notes that use of SMARTfit reduces staffing because of its interactive qualities.
 The interaction types are each adolescent with the technology’s components, and the exchanges that occur among peers.
 This program attribute is supported by OST studies that find a shift from adult supervision to adult support encourages adolescent retention.
 Youth are in the process of becoming autonomous and thus prefer activities that are supported by adults rather than those that are supervised.
 (Cater, et al., 2013, p.
 8; Deschenes, et al., 2011, p.
 7).

-To learn more about SMARTfit’s approaches for addressing the challenges experienced by children and youth with sensory processing issues, please call 1-800-900-8542 x 110.
+To learn more about SMARTfit’s approaches for addressing activities for adolescents with sensory integration issues and the challenges experienced, please call 1-800-900-8542 x 110.